OSGConnect/connectbook/start/software/software-request.md

-[title]: - "Requesting a Software"
+[title]: - "Request Help with Your Software"

-A large number of software packages [is already available for grid use][catalog], we realize that there are always new software elements that are critical to your research process.
-You may request that software be added to the OASIS software library with a simple email to [support@opensciencegrid.org][support], along the following lines:
+A large number of software packages can be used by compiling a portable installation or using a container (many community sofwares are already available in authoritative containers).
+If you believe none of these options ([described here](5000634395)) are applicable for your software, you may request that software be added to OSG's OASIS software library with a simple email to [support@opensciencegrid.org][support], along the following lines:

 [catalog]: 5000634397